 Duolingo Chinese Review: Summary

-Duolingo Chinese has language-learning programs cornered when it comes to the motivation factor.
-It offers a fun and simple way to get your lessons in each day.
+Duolingo Chinese definitely has other language-learning programs cornered when it comes to the motivation factor.
+It offers a fun and simple way to get your learning in each and every day.
 Having said that, we do not feel like Duolingo Chinese is the best resource for those who are aiming to speak fluently.
-It is best used as an introductory or as a supplemental resource paired with a more in-depth program covering Chinese grammar, culture and tones.
+It is best used as an introductory resource at best, or as a supplemental resource paired with a more in-depth program covering Chinese grammar, culture and tones.